 We listen to your audience, finding out what access experiences work best for them.
 During development, we test what works by asking assistive technology users, running access user testing and focus groups.

-- Experiment – we challenge technology to make it as easy as possible for disabled users.
+We challenge technology to make it as easy as possible for disabled users.
 We are creative about increasing access; rather than finding accessibility limiting, there is scope to improve the experience for all.

-- User-centred design – we work with access groups and individuals to ensure access is built into our websites and apps from the start – through early wireframe design stages, interactive prototypes, user testing, and the launch.
+We work with access groups and individuals to ensure access is built into our websites and apps from the start – through early wireframe design stages, interactive prototypes, user testing, and the launch.
 We review progress on the way to ensure that we are delivering the level of access required by the audience.

-- Review the whole access journey – digital projects often form part of a broader experience.
+Digital projects often form part of a broader experience.
 To better understand how to improve the user’s experience, Surface Impression looks at projects in the context of the user’s whole access journey and their experience of the brand.

 Our team is able to guide and advise organizations on best practices to create equitable and inclusive spaces and adopt ethical practices.
 We often consult with diverse community focus groups to ensure no one is left behind.
 Our areas of expertise include: inclusive language and community engagement; ethical data collection practices; equitable access to information and resources; ethical representation and cataloguing of artifacts.